 The only difference lies at the insurer’s end as it could mean the new scheme may fund some of your flood claim.

-From the 4th April 2016, Admiral will use the Flood Re scheme to provide more affordable home insurance to homes at risk of flood.
+Even with flood warnings occurring during winter, we want you to be able to have a sustainable lifestyle; so from the 4th April 2016, Admiral will use the Flood Re scheme to provide more affordable home insurance to homes at risk of flood.

 If your property is classed as a high flood risk, you may be paying a lot for your home insurance, but the introduction of Flood Re should make it more affordable.